 Travel Report: Nanluoguxiang, Beijing.

-Home to traditional, grey-tiled buildings and walled alleyways, visually the hutong has the look and feel of ancient Beijing.
+Home to traditional, grey-tiled buildings and walled alleyways, the hutong is an iconic but sadly endangered icon of ancient Beijing.

 However, there is Nanluoguxiang, an 800-year-old street that, although completely redeveloped and highly gentrified, still succeeds in offering visitors an insight into Beijing’s old way of life.